 - Positivity Pack (Christine, Limerick (ROI), aged 16): a small package designed to brighten someone’s day or cheer them up when they’re down or suffering from depression

-- Project Connect (Eleanor, West Sussex, aged 15): a system that connects all main kitchen appliances (oven, washing machine, dishwasher, microwave, etc…) to an app and allow carers to change settings for appliances depending on the User’s needs
+- Project Connect (Eleanor, West Sussex, aged 15): a system that connects all main kitchen appliances (oven, washing machine, dishwasher, microwave, etc.) to an app and allows carers to change settings for appliances depending on the User’s needs

 - PurchaseMate (Ciara, Dublin (ROI), aged 17): a barcode scanning app which brings transparency to your shopping cart.
 This app will give you easy access to the details of the corporation that produces it, including their donations to political and charitable organisations and their UN Human Rights rating.

-- reCharge My eCar (Niamh, Dublin, aged 12) an app for electric cars, it shows where all the charging points in Ireland are and whether they are in use in real time
+- reCharge My eCar (Niamh, Dublin, aged 12) an app for electric cars, shows where all the charging points in Ireland are and whether they are in use in real-time

-- ReviseFocus (Eleanor, London, aged 14): a mobile phone app designed to stop students getting distracted by phones during revision by blocking you from using your phone for set amounts of time
+- ReviseFocus (Eleanor, London, aged 14): a mobile phone app designed to stop students from getting distracted by phones during revision by blocking them from using their phones for set amounts of time

-- Science Rocks (Elizabeth & Megan, Surrey, aged 15) an award winning multimedia project that encourages more girls to do triple science at GCSE
+- Science Rocks (Elizabeth & Megan, Surrey, aged 15) is an award-winning multimedia project that encourages more girls to do triple science at GCSE

 - TOM (Paula & Sam, London, aged 18 & 15): an app to set to help women through their time of the month.
 Partially motivated by remarks from Donald Trump but also motivated by calls to the NHS about period pains.